-Easy Homemade Quiche Recipe (made with veggie leftovers!)Updated: February 16, 2018 Breakfast, Main Course, Recipes
+Easy Homemade Quiche Recipe (made with veggie leftovers!)Updated: July 30, 2018 Egg Recipes For Dinner, Egg Recipes For Lunch, Vegetarian Recipes

 I use leftover steamed veggies to make this dish super fast and easy.
 You can use whatever veggies you want.
 My favorite combinations are asparagus/red pepper or broccoli/onion.

 For the crust, there are several excellent brands of pie shells on the market now as compared with even just a few years ago.
 If you don’t prefer making the crust yourself and spending a few extra dollars, they are a good option.
 Many healthfood stores carry them.
 The best ones are made with palm oil, a healthy traditional fat and have no questionable ingredients.